pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 To install the View cluster:

 1. Follow the steps described in [Installing the Tanzu Application Platform package and profiles](../install-online/profile.hbs.md) by using a reduced values file as shown in [View profile](reference/tap-values-view-sample.md).
-2. Verify that you can access Tanzu Application Platform GUI by using the ingress that you set up.
+2. Verify that you can access Tanzu Developer Portal by using the ingress that you set up.
 The address must follow this format: `https://tap-gui.INGRESS-DOMAIN`, where `INGRESS-DOMAIN` is the DNS domain you set in `shared.ingress_domain` which points to the shared Contour installation in the `tanzu-system-ingress` namespace with the service `envoy`.
 3. Deploy Supply Chain Security Tools (SCST) - Store.
 See [Multicluster setup](../scst-store/multicluster-setup.hbs.md) for more information.

 ## <a id='install-build'></a> Install Build clusters